MostafaNabieh/IBM-AI-Engineering-Professional-Certificate/Machine Learning with Python Course 1/Introduction to Machine Learning/2-Python for Machine Learning.md

 ![2020-01-23_040241](https://user-images.githubusercontent.com/46414243/72950953-7b85a900-3d95-11ea-9733-ca349499c56c.png)

 Most of the tasks that need to be done in a machine learning pipeline are implemented already in **Scikit** Learn including :
-1. pre-processing of data, feature selection,
+1. pre-processing of data, feature selection,feature extraction,
-2. feature extraction, train test splitting,
+2. train test splitting,
 3. defining the algorithms,
 4. fitting models,
 5. tuning parameters,